Skip to main content

 #

-Earlier, I configured Nginx to use the Tailscale VPN IP.
-If the VPN blipped, the management page went down.
+At first I set the Nginx upstream to the Tailscale VPN IP.
+It looked tidy, but it created a circular dependency: if the VPN blipped, the management page went down too.

 #